Spencatro/dockerfiles/gitolite/readme.md

 On the first start, it will run "gitolite setup" with a starting ssh key you provided, or you can bootstrap with an existing gitolite-admin repository.

-On subsequent starts, will run "gitolite setup" everytime to integrate any outside changes.
+On subsequent starts, will run "gitolite setup" every time to integrate any outside changes.

 ### Examples